anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

    ```shell
    127.0.0.1:6379> CONFIG GET maxmemory
    ```
-   You should get the output below:
+   It should show the default value of `0`:
    ```shell
    1) "maxmemory"
    2) "0"